ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 Everyone knows a good mob doctor.
 Or so I thought.
 It turns out that most people aren’t involved with the mob the way I am.
 I’ve always found myself intertwined with those guys, usually against my will.

 But a mob doctor is a good connection to have.
 I cut a deal with him where I can sell surgeries door-to-door.
-Unfortunately, people aren’t biting on this one either.
+Unfortunately, people aren’t taking to this one either.
 The conversation is usually something like this:

 “You want me to pay you to see a mob doctor?”